 It's quite disgusting.
 I've got a nine-month-old baby boy and a three-year-old son and it wouldn't be a problem now, but when my young boys are older, that's definitely not the sort of thing I would want them to see.
 Children shouldn't know

 about that sort of thing until they're grown up and in a relationship with someone.
 It's really not very good at all.

 Boots, which is a family store -- and a very popular one at that -- should adopt standards that Ann Summers have been happy to adopt.
 That says it all.

 Enter the religious sex-toy industry, which carefully markets and sells a range of sexual-pleasure products to the faithful.
-With the voice and disposition of a summer-camp director, Joy Wilson founded Book 22 a decade ago, when she had trouble
+With the voice and disposition of a summer-camp director, Joy Wilson founded Book 22 a decade ago, when she had

-Solomon, now faces growing competition from rival vendors including Hooking Up Holy, Intimacy of Eden, and Covenant Spice.
+the Song of Solomon, now faces growing competition from rival vendors including Hooking Up Holy, Intimacy of Eden, and Covenant Spice.

 And the industry grew exponentially this fall with the launch of the Orthodox Jewish shop Kosher Sex Toys, and last year with the Muslim vendor El Asira.
 The sites even enjoy the support of many community leaders.
 Religious people do it like